-Whether you consider it a necessary evil – or perhaps it’s a task you relish – putting together pitch decks for investors are unavoidable if you’re a SaaS solution looking for financial input.
+Whether you consider it a necessary evil – or perhaps it’s a task you relish – putting together pitch decks for investors is unavoidable if you’re a SaaS solution looking for financial input.

 Whatever your feelings about them, there are a number of things you can be doing to present your company in the best possible light and make sure you’re getting it across in the best way to your target audience.

 We’ve had a look at a number of investor pitch desks and identified some of their best bits.

 Check out these decks from Treeveo, a web-based cost-reduction platform; iCrowdU, an online platform and mobile app for crowdfunding; WeTipp, a tool for community engagement and membership management; and AirBnB’s first-ever pitch deck from 2015.

 Sounds obvious, but a clean, clear design is going to be the best thing to get your message across, not least because a noisy, messy design is just really hard to look at and distracts from what you’re trying to get across.

 As well as being easy to read, the deck design should also reflect your brand’s design and palette.
 In their own different ways, the four examples do this.

 Find your tagline